Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

   build:
 ```

-where `qgis/qgis3-build-deps-22.04-qt5:latest` is the image responsible for all the QGIS development dependencies and
+Where `qgis/qgis3-build-deps-22.04-qt5:latest` is the image responsible for all the QGIS development dependencies and
 recommended for use, other images can be fetched from here https://hub.docker.com/u/qgis?page=1&search=build-deps

 ### 3. Build the Docker environment